 We live in Port Moresby, Papua New Guinea (PNG) , an island nation just north of Australia.
-Our country has mountainous terrains, virgin forests, sandy and rocky coastlines and friendly people.
+Our country has mountainous terrains, virgin forests, sandy and rocky coastlines and very friendly, smiling, people.

 Here in PNG, we have a culture that is built on family and tribe.
 Therefore, it is quite normal to walk into a PNG family home and be greeted by a tribe.